leodk293/leodk293/README.md

 Hi there! 👋
 I'm a passionate developer driven by my love for coding, my fascination with the world of cryptocurrency, and my endless admiration for anime. 🖥️💰🎌

 Every day is an adventure as I strive to explore new technologies and expand my horizons.
-Whether it’s building modern web applications, diving into blockchain technology, or crafting anime-inspired projects, I bring my energy and creativity to every line of code. 🚀
+Whether it’s building modern web applications, or crafting anime-inspired projects, I bring my energy and creativity to every line of code. 🚀

 💻 What I Do
 Frontend Development: Turning ideas into interactive and visually stunning web experiences (✨ Tailwind CSS fan here!).